yousiftouma/mlnet-exercise/README.md

 To help out with some tedious parts that are inherited given the actual ONNX model being used in this sample, there are a bunch of helpers under the _OnnxObjectDetection.Cheating_ namespace.

-Actually, most TODOs can be solved using these, but the ones where I recommend using it are specifically noted as such.
+Actually, most TODOs can be solved using these, but the ones where I recommend using it are mentioned here.

 ### Task 1 - Data models